Tools and materials:

 - Sewing machine

-I then placed the front bodice pieces, over the back bodice piece, right sides together, and pinned and sewed the sides and shoulder seams with a straight stitch and a zig-zag stitch.
+Lay the front and back pieces, right sides together, pin and sew the side seams with a straight stitch and a zig-zag stitch.

 Who doesn’t love a good upcycle?
 This puffy sleeves tutorial proves that nothing should ever be...

 I've been feeling extra crafty and up for new challenges lately, so when I came across these pillow...

 Want to look good but still feel comfortable?
 Giedre’s 5-minute makeover is here to help you keep up...

 It all started out as a side project for cosplaying Astrid (see Halloween sewing), and now these DIY...